-I considered writing this in pentameter to make it more entertaining, but postlife is too short.
+I considered writing this page in pentameter to make it more amusing, but even postlife is too short for some things.

 Whose site is this

-I am both the IT and the Creative departments here.
-I have no collaborators, either real or stylometrically created by the instructions of programmers.
-Marlowe wanted in after I guest-posted Jonson’s poem, but I told him to sod off and find a Shakspere blog to leech from.
+I am both the IT and Creative departments.
+I have no collaborators, neither human nor stylometrically conjured by the arcane code of hired programmers.
+Kit Marlowe wanted in after Ben Jonson guest-posted his revised First Folio preface, but I told Marlowe to sod off and find a Shakspere blog to leech from.
 He’s already caused me enough trouble.

-I don’t write this blog as bait to obtain visitor data.
-I pay my own money to be here, to share my point of view and occasionally some new poetry.
-I don’t run adverts or sell tea towels and wind-up toys, though I do have a PayPal link for voluntary donations.
-I don’t enable comments.
-The site exists because it amuses me to amuse you while I encourage you to think, or re-think, about Shake-Speare.
-To think about me, and what I wrote, and how, and why.
+I don’t write this blog as bait to obtain user data.
+I pay my own money to be here, to share my thoughts and occasionally some new poetry or verse.
+I don’t run adverts or sell tourism or tea towels or other silliness, though I do have a PayPal link for voluntary donations.
+The site exists because it amuses me to amuse you while you think, or re-think, about Shake-Speare.

 What personal data do I collect

 I can’t collect what isn’t here.
-No comments means no comment data.
-If you want to comment or converse, you can find me on Twitter.
-Happy to chat with you there.
+No blog comments means no comment data.
+If you wish to comment or converse, you can easily find me on Twitter.
+I’m happy to chat with you there.